 Resources and Information

 The Special Alternative Incarceration Program or Boot Camp, located at Turney Center Industrial Complex Annex in Wayne County, is a highly disciplined and structured program combining community service work, life skills and drug treatment.
-Offenders sentence to the Tennessee Department of Correction for six years or less may be eligible for the program.
+Offenders sentenced to the Tennessee Department of Correction for six years or less may be eligible for the program.
 Upon successful completion of the program, an offender is released to community supervision.

 Community Service/Work Project Program

-The Community Service Program, which is available to all offenders, provides services and assistance to non-profit and government agencies.
-Probation parole officers are responsible for coordinating this program to facilitate appropriate assignments for the offenders and monitoring them to ensure the offenders are reporting to the agencies as agreed.
+The Community Service Program provides services and assistance to non-profit and government agencies.
+Probation/parole officers are responsible for coordinating this program to facilitate appropriate assignments for the offenders and monitoring them to ensure the offenders are reporting to the agencies as agreed.

 The Work Project Program, required by legislative action in 1984 and funded in 1985, is a special condition attached to probation certificates requiring offenders on probation to complete a specified number of work project hours in the community at no expense to the citizen.

-One vital factors in an offender's success is the ability to obtain and retain employment.
+One vital factor in an offender's success is the ability to obtain and retain employment.
 An offender who is gainfully employed is three times less likely to commit another crime.
 The entire community benefits when an offender becomes a productive, taxpaying citizen who contributes to the community in a positive way.
 Hiring an offender offers several benefits to employers, including the Work Opportunity Tax Credit and the Federal Bonding Program, but, most importantly, the benefit that comes from hiring someone who can offer an employer skills, along with the strong desire to prove himself as a committed and valuable employee.
 Fill out this application, if you are interested in assisting us by providing employment.

 Can the probation or parole officer help me find a job?

-Does TDOC provide monetary assistance to employers who hire offenders?
+Is financial assistance available for employers who hire offenders?